 My mom got a taste of Lucy's propensity for shadowing people over Thanksgiving.
 The kid stuck to her like a burr, chattering the whole time:

 "Can I make the salad, Grammy?
-I'm good with the salad spinner!"
+I'm good with the salad spinner!"and so on.

 "I can set the table, too.
 Is it time to set the table?"